Share Your Blessings Generously

 Anything handed down from the past, particularly from the people who meant the most, is an inheritance that goes beyond money and possessions.
 Everything written – letters, poems, journals, fiction and nonfiction – if kept – becomes a legacy and a blessing for the future.
 Your blessing letter may last through generations.

-Suggestions of books to help you write Blessings are posted at: www.susanhendricks.com/resources.
+A few books to help as you write Blessings are posted at: www.susanhendricks.com/resources.
+Scroll down to the list under Blessings and Legacy Writing.

 Susan’s next personal journal writing groups begin March 2, 2017, limited space available.
 For more information or to share your thoughts, email [email protected] or post in the Comments Section below.